Student loan debt among physical therapists in the US

 In 2020, the American Physical Therapy Association (APTA) found that recently minted Physical Therapists with student debt owed an average of $142,489 upon graduation.

-According to a 2021 study by Jonathan Berry PT, DPT, PhD (published in the Journal of Physical Therapy Education), Physical Therapists who had attended public institutions owed an average total student loan balance of $103,482 and those who had attended private institutions owed $138,361 upon graduation.
+According to a 2021 study by Justin Berry PT, DPT, PhD (published in the Journal of Physical Therapy Education), Physical Therapists who had attended public institutions owed an average total student loan balance of $103,482 and those who had attended private institutions owed $138,361 upon graduation.

 Both studies found that ~80% of the balance owed was due to debt taken out for the Physical Therapist education and degrees specifically.
 Berry’s study found that the average amount of loans taken out for a DPT program in 2019 were $83,087 and $112,207 for public and private programs respectively.
 The APTA found a similar ratio, estimated the average student debt amount owed for PT-specific education was $116,183.